A BRIEF HISTORY OF SAM 138

 So on Thursday June 1, 2006 the three clubs started meeting together at the same date, time, and place to promote and seek the advancement of the art of magic, with the understanding that each club would remain independent.

 Unfortunately during the approximate ten years the three clubs met concurrently, the meetings were usually referred to as Fort Worth Magicians Club meetings, and not also the meetings of Ring 15 and Assembly 138.
-Also with the three clubs appearing to function as a single club, it is easy to understand how newer members thought the Fort Worth Magicians Club was a single entity with the SAM Assembly 138 and IBM Ring 15.
+Also with the three clubs appearing to function as a single club, it is easy to understand how newer members thought the Fort Worth Magicians Club, the SAM Assembly 138, and the IBM Ring 15 were a single entity.

 The Fort Worth Magicians Club does not require its members to also be members of the IBM or SAM.
 Therefore during the decade that the clubs met concurrently, Fort Worth Ring and Assembly membership declined drastically.